-Worldwide, there are currently twenty-six LTE operations with commercial traffic and another four operations performing trials.
+Worldwide, there are currently thirty-two LTE operations with commercial traffic.
 CDMA networks are still the dominant technology in the 410 MHz and 450 MHz and regulatory work for converting technology specific licenses is an obstacle in the progress of evolving to 4G.
 Europe is currently leading the conversion from CDMA to LTE with Asia and South America in progress.
 North America and Australia have been dominated by narrowband systems in the 400 MHz bands, but are currently review the possibility of introducing local permits for industries in the bands.
 Most licenses today are nationwide, but a trend with local licenses for industry application are growing.
 The aim of this report is to provide operators with a simple introduction to the 450 MHz ecosystem for their business and to show business opportunities to the suppliers who provide equipment to operators and end-users.